 S.2716, S.949, S.3285 and H.R.6250 need consumer and producer support to pass and all are necessary.

 Call the U.S. Capitol Switchboard

 Ask For Your Senators

-If You’re a Cattle Producers, Say: “Hello, my name is ______________ and I’m a cattle producer from [City/State].
+Here’s What To Say: “Hello, my name is ______________ and I’m a [cattle producer or consumer] from [City/State].
 Our cattle market is broken and has been for many years.
-Beef prices have skyrocketed while my cattle prices are too low for me to remain profitable.
-I need you to fix this as quickly as possible.
-You can do that by supporting Senate Bills 949 and 2716.
-Senate Bill 949 is the cattle market protection bill that restores competition for cattle.
-Senate Bill 2716 is the mandatory country of origin labeling bill that restores competition for beef.
-I want a competitive cattle market and I want consumers to be able to choose USA beef produced by me and my neighbors.
-These two important bills will achieve that.
-Please fix our broken beef supply chain by passing Senate Bills 949 and 2716.
-Thank you.”
+Beef prices have skyrocketed while cattle prices are too low for ranchers to remain profitable.
+I need you to fix this as quickly as possible, you can do that by supporting Senate Bills S.3285, S.949 and S.2716.

 -Bill is introduced in the U.S. Senate.